benmalartre/Noodle/README.md

 ------------
 To build this project yourself you must have a PureBasic license as the code base exceed the maximum lines (800) allowed by the free demo version.
 Some demos will build some others will not.
-I know it's a mess and there are lots of mistake, that's how we learn!

 Supported Platforms